 LONG ROAD TO FENWAY

-Wade Boggs was All-State in baseball for Plant City High School in Tampa, FL, and he drew some interest from major league scouts.
+Wade Boggs was All-State in baseball for Henry B Plant High School in Tampa, FL, and he drew some interest from major league scouts.
 Long-time Red Sox scout George Digby told me, “The other scouts all said, ‘He’s too slow, or he doesn’t have any power, or he wasn’t good in the field.’
 But I saw a young man who loved baseball and worked hard.
 I had to work to convince the Red Sox to draft him,” George laughed, “but I’m sure glad I did!”

 Early reports from Red Sox minor league were not very encouraging.
 They tended to mirror the scouts judgments about speed, power, and fielding.
 Wade spent six full seasons in the minors before he ever got an at-bat with the Red Sox.